Bill Tasillo: Radio

 Bill Tasillo's Orchestra was among the first instrumental ensembles to broadcast in the initial months of station WTIC being on the air.
 Tasillo's radio ensemble, The Sparklers, was later a regular band broadcast over WTIC.
 Tasillo's band was also featured in the first and second 'Radio Ball' broadcasts in 1925 and 1926 hosted by WBZ, alongside popular jazz bandleaders from the Northeast, including Paul Specht and Edwin J. McEnelly.
 Tasillo's band would make an appearance on the fourth WBZ Radio Ball alongside Frankie Carle of McEnelly's group.
 The Radio Ball events took place at the former Cook's Butterfly Ballroom in Springfield, Massachusetts.

 Tasillo's dance and nightclub orchestras were also broadcast weekly on location over WTIC radio, including Bill Tasillo's College Inn Orchestra.
 Tasillo's Le Bal Tabarin Orchestra was broadcast over WQAM in Miami as early as 1923.

 Volunteer work

-Tasillo was a member of the Rotary Club of Hartford from the mid 1920s, leading the "Rotary Club Boys' Band", which promoted young musicians from the area.
+Tasillo was a member of the Rotary Club of Hartford from the mid-1920s, leading the "Rotary Club Boys' Band", which promoted young musicians from the area.
 At the request of Tasillo, John Philip Sousa was a guest conductor of the Boys' Band in 1926.
 They were also broadcast regularly over WTIC under the direction of Tasillo.
-Tasillo also led frequent volunteer concerts for area institutions such as the Undercliff Tuberculosis Sanatorium of Meriden.
+Tasillo also led frequent volunteer concerts for area institutions such as the St. Agnes Home of West Hartford, the Undercliff Tuberculosis Sanatorium of Meriden and a Red Cross entertainment at the Hotel Bond following the 1936 flood.
 During the Great Depression, Tasillo led a WPA dance band in Hartford, which included saxophonist Fred Augsten.